tahirnoorkhaliq/liferay-docs/discover/deployment/articles/01-installing-liferay/10-configuring-search.markdown

 Take note of this address; you'll need to give it to your Liferay server so it can find Elastic on the network.

-### Step Four: Configure Liferay to Connect to your Elastic Cluster [](id=step-four-configure-liferay-to-connect-to-your-elastic-cluster)
+### Step Five: Configure Liferay to Connect to your Elastic Cluster [](id=step-four-configure-liferay-to-connect-to-your-elastic-cluster)

 Now you're ready to configure Liferay.
 Start Liferay if you haven't already, log in, and then go to Control Panel &rarr; Configuration &rarr; System Settings